robinzclark777/microservices/designs/merlin-phase-1/merlin_framework_architecture.md

 # Deployment Structure

 The deployment structure for phase 1 of Merlin is shown below.
-An orchestration solution has not been identified yet.
+The orchestrator will be some flavor of Kubernetes.
+For local development, `k3s` is quick and easy to setup.

 ![img](./diagrams/merlin_phase_1_deployment_diagram.png)